 #5: Use Different Match Types for Negative Keywords

 - Broad-match Negative Keywords are the most common and can prevent ads from showing for a wide range of search queries.
-While broad match negative keywords can be effective in preventing ads from showing irrelevant search terms, they can also exclude potential customers.
+While broad match negative keywords can effectively prevent ads from showing irrelevant search terms, they can exclude potential customers.
 Advertisers should use broad-match negative keywords sparingly and focus on more specific negative keywords.

 - Phrase-match Negative Keywords are more specific than broad-match negative keywords and may prevent ads from showing for search queries that contain the specified phrase.
-Negative phrase match keywords can prevent ads from showing on irrelevant search terms, while still allowing ads to show on related search terms.
+Negative phrase match keywords can prevent ads from showing on irrelevant search terms while allowing ads to show on related search terms.

 - Exact-match Negative Keywords are the most specific and can prevent ads from showing for search terms that exactly match the specified keyword or phrase.
-Exact match negative keywords can be effective in preventing ads from showing for irrelevant search terms, but they can also be too restrictive and exclude potential customers.
+Exact match negative keywords can effectively prevent ads from showing for irrelevant search terms, but they can also be too restrictive and exclude potential customers.

 #6: Be open to Experimentation